Suryakumar-Selvakumar/Multilingual-Customer-Service-Chatbot/README.md

 - `conda env create -f environment.yml`
 - activate conda env with `conda activate chatbot-env`
+- It is highly recommended to run this project in a linux system.
+If that is not an option, please substitute environment-no-builds.yml in the above command for a platform-agnostic version of the environment.
+Any windows-specific packages that this project might need may have to be manually installed.

 **4. Steps to run the project files:**